 Consortium for Embedded Systems

-The College of Engineering is home to the Consortium for Embedded Systems (CES).
+The College of Engineering, Computing, Technology, and Mathematics is home to the Consortium for Embedded Systems (CES).
 Established through support by the National Science Foundation (NSF), CES is a globally recognized center for embedded computing system technologies.
 The center is based on collaborative research through Industry/University partnerships.

 The fundamental goals of CES are: